Gabriella439/slides/modevar/modevar.md

 in  generate 10 Config buildUser
 ```

-A lot of design went into making URL imports secure
+The language design ensures that URL imports are secure

 # Emergent properties